 “You’re essentially training yourself to connect speaking English with a positive experience”

 When you speak English at work, it’s important to remember the main goal: effective communication.
-So instead of trying to use the most complex grammar and vocabulary when you speak English at work, a smarter action is to keep things simple.
+So instead of trying to use the most complex English you know, a smarter action is to keep things simple.
 What does this look like in practice?

 - Use simple sentence construction and vocabulary.